HamzaAburaneh/drop-simulator/README.md

 # Drop Simulator Plugin
-This drop simulator plugin allows for the simulation of any number of trials of most NPCs and some non NPCs (CoX, ToB, Barrows, etc.) with a drop table.
+This drop simulator plugin allows for the simulation of any number of trials of most NPCs, some non NPCs (CoX, ToB, Barrows, etc.) and all clue scroll tiers.
 Uses the [osrsbox-api](https://api.osrsbox.com/index.html) to gather an NPC's drop data.
 Drops are then simulated and displayed in the plugin panel.
 Hovering over a drop will display the name, quantity, and value of the item stack.

 ![overview](https://user-images.githubusercontent.com/78482082/108590751-c53f1b00-732a-11eb-97b5-74957b1f2754.png)
 ![overview2](https://user-images.githubusercontent.com/78482082/108593324-97f96980-7338-11eb-8bec-28445b1f6308.png)